cloudquery/cloudquery/website/pages/docs/advanced-topics/monitoring.md

 In production, it is usually common to use an Open-Telemtery [collector](https://opentelemetry.io/docs/concepts/components/#collector) that runs locally or as a gateway that then batches the traces and forwards it to the final backend.
 This helps with performance, fault-tolerance and decoupling of the backend in case the tracing backend changes.

-### OpenTelemetry and DataDog
+### OpenTelemetry and Datadog

-In this quick example we will show how to connect an open telemetry collector to DataDog via open-telemetry exporter.
+In this quick example we will show how to connect an open telemetry collector to Datadog via open-telemetry exporter.

 Firstly, you will need to have an [OpenTelemetry Collector](https://opentelemetry.io/docs/collector/) running either locally or as a gateway.
 Here is an example of running it locally with docker: